9 Green Energy Startups Shaping the Future in 2022

 The sun is probably the most well-known alternative energy source and for a good reason.
 Solar energy is renewable and installation costs can be recovered through savings on energy bills.
 Still, there are a couple of downsides to solar energy.

 Firstly, in countries with erratic weather patterns, solar panels are prone to dust contamination, which can result in an energy loss ranging between 7% and 50%.
 Second, household solar panel systems are not that easy to manage.
 Homeowners need to keep track of their energy storage and buy additional electricity when necessary.
 All this requires time and effort.
 As a result, many customers prefer traditional sources of energy, such as natural gas.

 There are already companies involved in solving these problems.
 The first example is INTI-TECH, a company from Chile.
-This green energy startup developed an autonomous water-free cleaning solution that helps stop the on the surface of solar modules.
+This green energy startup developed an autonomous water-free cleaning solution that helps stop the loss of efficiency caused by dirt on the surface of solar modules.
 INTI-TECH customers can perform up to 100 robotic cleanings a year for a fixed monthly rate, keep the photovoltaic system clean and, thus, generate more energy.
 No wonder this cost-effective and eco-friendly solution attracted big investments; in 2022, the solution has already raised more than US$805 million.

 INTI-TECH’s cleaning robots.
 Source: INTI-TECH

 The second example is Evergen, a project MadAppGang worked on.
 This startup aims to resolve the issue of complicated home energy management by simplifying how customers manage their home solar.